International Student Experience

 Join the Quercus Course

-Visit the John M. Kelly Library at 113 St. Joseph St to search for books and articles throughout U of T’s library system, find course material and book study rooms and consultations for research support.
+The John M. Kelly Library is home to the Writing and Research Help Centre, and where you can search for books and articles throughout the University of Toronto’s library system, find course material, and book study rooms and consultations for research support.

 English Language Learning (ELL) supports all U of T undergraduates enrolled in the Faculty of Arts & Science whose first or primary language is not English, or students who find formal, academic English challenging.